Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 ### Action

 - Title and description have to be valid.
-- Level requirement must be greater than or equal to 0.
+- Level requirement must be greater than 0, if it is not null.
 - All features must be validated.
-- Action has to include at least one feature.

 #### Movement